fi-muni/PA165/tasks/seminar-persistence2.md

 Then uncomment code in seminarservices.SeminarServiceImpl class (this one uses your DAO) and add @Transactional annotation to the Service.

 Now, just uncomment Task03 unit test.

-Try to implement test for ProductDao.remove opeeration.
+Next try to implement test for ProductDao.remove operation.

 **Task 04**
 Write JPQL queries and criteria API queries for tests in Test04.java The Test file  contains comments that ask you to write queries.